sg1527/k8_multinode_installation_process/README.md

 ```

-## If you are using public ip
+## ......If you are using public ip
 ```
 sudo kubeadm init --pod-network-cidr=10.244.0.0/16 --apiserver-cert-extra-sans=PUBLIC_IP_MASTER_NODE
 ```

-## Create a .kube directory in your home directory:
+## ......Create a .kube directory in your home directory:
 ```
 mkdir -p $HOME/.kube
 ```

-## Copy the Kubernetes configuration file to your home directory:
+## ......Copy the Kubernetes configuration file to your home directory:
 ```
 sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
 ```

-## Change ownership of the file:
+## ......Change ownership of the file:
 ```
 sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```